-Your code should work with the make file provided w/G^{++} .
-(Note: some IDE's code will not compile with G^{++}).
-You will be given a makefile that must actually make your program compile for each section of the project.
+For C++ components, your code should work with the make file provided w/G++.
+(Note: some IDE's code will not compile with G++).
+You will be given a makefile that must actually make your program compile for each section of the compiler.

-No part is meant to be done in one sitting or one day
+No part is meant to be done in one sitting or on one day.

 Other Assignments: There will be other assigned assignments during class.
 They will be due 1 week from the time they are given out.
-In these labs, you will get to explore other programming languages concepts.
+In these assignments, you will get to explore other programming language concepts.

-Cheating: If you use online resources, you must site the direct URLs in the labs you turn in.
-You should not copy another student's work.
-Unless otherwise noted, talking and working with fellow students to understand concepts is OK.
-Copying code from another student is not acceptable and will result in a staggering penalty.
-Although sharing code seems a "nice" to help a friend, if caught and I don't know who actually wrote the code, the penalty applies to all involved.
+Cheating: Unless otherwise noted, talking and working with fellow students to understand concepts is OK.
+However, copying code from another student (or giving your code to another student) is not acceptable and will result in a staggering penalty of -100% on whatever assignment/exam it was.
+Although sharing code seems a "nice" to help a friend, the penalty applies to all involved.
 Do not share your code with anymore.
+Do not let someone look at your code.
+If you use online resources, you must site the direct URLs in the labs you turn in.